Approximate Graph Colouring and the Crystal with a Hollow Shadow: Crystals

-Take $n=3$, $q=4$, and $k=2$ in the statement of Corollary~\ref{cor_exogenesis_of_crystals}.
-The goal is to build a $2$-crystal $C\in\cT^{3\cdot\bone_4}(\Z)$ whose $2$-shadow is the matrix $\squareTensorA{1}{.25}$\, (which is easily shown to be a $1$-crystal, as the row- and column-sum vectors coincide).
-To this end, we consider the $(2,3\cdot\bone_4)$-system of shadows $\cS$ whose members are all equal to $\squareTensorA{1}{.25}$\,. $\cS$ is trivially realistic; the goal is to show that it is realisable, as the tensor $C\in\cT^{3\cdot\bone_4}(\Z)$ witnessing this fact would be the crystal we seek.
-Following the proof of Theorem~\ref{thm_realistic_equals_realisable}, we create two auxiliary systems of shadows $\hat{\cS}$ and $\tilde{\cS}$. $\hat\cS$ is a $(1,3\cdot\bone_3)$-system -- i.e., both the shadows and the tensor that is claimed to realise them have one fewer dimension than those for the original system $\cS$.
-In particular, we see from the proof that all members of $\hat\cS$ are the same vector $\lineTensorA{1}{.25}\,$.
-Again, it is not hard to verify that $\hat\cS$ is a realistic system.
-To check that it is realisable, we only need to find a $3$-dimensional tensor of width $3$ such that summing its entries along all three modes yields $\lineTensorA{1}{.25}\,$.
-Either by inspection or using the proof of Lemma~\ref{lem_realistic_realisable_case_p_1}, we find that $\hat{C}=\mbox{\cubeTensorA{-3}{.3}}\in\cT^{3\cdot\bone_3}(\Z)$ satisfies these conditions.
-The second auxiliary system of shadows is the $(2,(3,3,3,2))$-system $\tilde\cS$ defined as follows: $\tilde{S}_{(1,4)}=\tilde{S}_{(2,4)}=\tilde{S}_{(3,4)}=\rectangularTensorA{1}{.25}\,$ (i.e., the matrix obtained by slicing off the rightmost column of $\squareTensorA{1}{.25}\,$); each other member of the system is obtained by taking the corresponding member in $\cS$ and subtracting from it the corresponding projection of $\hat C$ (i.e., $\tilde{S}_\bi=S_\bi-\Pi^{3\cdot\bone_3}_\bi\ast\hat C$).
-In this way, we obtain $\tilde S_{(1,2)}=\tilde S_{(1,3)}=\tilde S_{(2,3)}=\squareTensorB{1}{.25}\,$.
-This system is also realistic, and it is such that the sum of the dimensions of the modes of the tensor $\tilde{C}$ that is claimed to realise it is strictly smaller than the corresponding quantity for the system $\cS$.
-At this point, we simply iterate the process, by repeatedly ``slicing'' $\tilde{\cS}$ into a system of $1$-dimensional shadows (which we handle through Lemma~\ref{lem_realistic_realisable_case_p_1}) and a smaller system of $2$-dimensional shadows, until we end up with a system such that all dimensions are shrunk to $1$, so that the tensor realising it is a single number (see Lemma~\ref{lem_1_dim_albums_are_truthful}).
+satisfies these conditions.
+The second auxiliary system of shadows is the $(2,(3,3,3,2))$-system $\tilde\cS$ defined as follows: $\tilde{S}_{(1,4)}=\tilde{S}_{(2,4)}=\tilde{S}_{(3,4)}=\rectangularTensorA{1}{.25}\,$ (i.e., the matrix obtained by slicing off the rightmost column of $\squareTensorA{1}{.25}\,$); each of the other members of the system is obtained by taking the corresponding matrix in $\cS$ and subtracting from it the projection of $\hat C$ onto the corresponding modes (i.e., $\tilde{S}_\bi=S_\bi-\Pi^{3\cdot\bone_3}_\bi\ast\hat C$).
+We see from~\eqref{eqn_1246_1902} that all three projections $\Pi^{3\cdot\bone_3}_{(1,2)}\ast\hat C$, $\Pi^{3\cdot\bone_3}_{(1,3)}\ast\hat C$, and $\Pi^{3\cdot\bone_3}_{(2,3)}\ast\hat C$ are equal to $\squareTensorBNewProjection{1}{.25}\,$.
+Hence, we obtain This system is also realistic, and it is such that the sum of the sizes of the modes of the tensor $\tilde{C}$ that is claimed to realise it is strictly smaller than the corresponding quantity for the system $\cS$.
+At this point, we simply iterate the process, by repeatedly ``slicing'' $\tilde{\cS}$ into a system of $1$-dimensional shadows (which we handle through Lemma~\ref{lem_realistic_realisable_case_p_1}) and a smaller system of $2$-dimensional shadows, until we end up with a system such that the sizes of all modes are shrunk to $1$, so that the tensor realising it is a single number (see Lemma~\ref{lem_1_dim_albums_are_truthful}).
 Throughout this process, Lemma~\ref{lem_rotating_preserves_truth} guarantees that the tensors can be rotated in a way that we slice along the rightmost mode, thus avoiding complications with the orientations of the shadows.
-In this way, we find that the system $\tilde{\cS}$ is realised by the tensor $\tilde C$ whose two blocks are $\cubeTensorB{-3}{.3}\,$ and the all-zero $3\times 3\times 3$ tensor, respectively.
+In this way, we find that the system $\tilde{\cS}$ is realised by the tensor $\tilde C$ whose two blocks are and the all-zero $3\times 3\times 3$ tensor, respectively.
 Finally, to obtain a tensor $C$ realising the initial system $\cS$ (i.e., a $4$-dimensional $2$-crystal having shadow $\squareTensorA{1}{.25}$\,), we glue together $\tilde{C}$ and $\hat{C}$.
 The result is shown in Figure~\ref{fig_four_dimensional_crystal}.

 \end{example}